 Charles Foran has written ten books, including the award-winning Mordecai: The Life and Times.

-Roxanna Bikadoroff has won multiple National Magazine and Western Magazine Awards.
-She teaches at the Emily Carr University of Art + Design in Vancouver.
+Roxanna Bikadoroff has won numerous National Magazine and Western Magazine Awards.